InternVid: A Large-scale Video-Text Dataset for Multimodal Understanding and Generation: : Learning Video-Text Representation at Scale

-\paragraph{Fine-Tuned.} Table \ref{tab:retrieval} exhibits a noticeable improvement when transitioning from \dataname-10M to WebVid10M while using \modelname for both text-to-video (t2v) and video-to-text (v2t) retrieval across almost all datasets.
-On average, there is a 3.7\% increase in t2v R@1 across all benchmarks, with particularly significant improvements observed in ActivityNet (an increase of over 11.9\%).
-However, it's important to highlight that {\modelname} using WebVid10M yields better v2t R@1 scores than when using \dataname-10M (81.2 vs. 80.0).
-We believe this observation does not alter the overall trend that \dataname-10M generally provides more advantage to {\modelname} than WebVid10M does.
+\textit{Fine-Tuned.} Table \ref{tab:retrieval} exhibits a noticeable improvement when transitioning from \dataname-10M to WebVid10M while using {\modelname} for both t2v and v2t retrieval across almost all datasets.
+On average, there is a 3.7\% increase in t2v R@1 across all benchmarks, with particularly significant rise observed in ActivityNet (an increase of over 11.9\%).
+However, {\modelname} using WebVid10M yields better v2t R@1 scores than when using \dataname-10M (81.2 vs. 80.0).
+We believe this does not alter the overall trend that \dataname-10M generally provides more advantage to {\modelname} than WebVid10M does.

 The benefits of used video data become even more apparent when comparing \dataname-10M-DIV or \dataname-10M-FLT with WebVid10M.
 Their overall increases are 5.8\% and 5.1\%, respectively.
 Despite these improvements, issues related to data diversity persist.